Skip to main content

 The Microbiome-Gut-Brain Axis and Endocrine Regulation

 The gut microbiome functions as a veritable endocrine organ, synthesizing and metabolizing a vast array of neuroactive and hormonally active compounds.
 The composition of this microbial community is profoundly shaped by dietary inputs, particularly the type and quantity of dietary fiber and polyphenols.
-Short-chain (SCFAs), such as butyrate, propionate, and acetate, are produced by the bacterial fermentation of dietary fiber.
+Short-chain fatty acids (SCFAs), such as butyrate, propionate, and acetate, are produced by the bacterial fermentation of dietary fiber.
 These molecules are not merely metabolic byproducts; they are potent signaling molecules with systemic effects.

 Butyrate, for example, serves as the primary energy source for colonocytes, thereby maintaining the integrity of the gut barrier.
 A compromised gut barrier, often referred to as increased intestinal permeability, allows for the translocation of bacterial endotoxins like lipopolysaccharide (LPS) into systemic circulation.